 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.

 Child includes everyone under the age of 18.

-Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
+Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, adoptive parents and LA corporate parents.